 Your favourite product and why?

-I also love the planter; a strategic placement of these planters can instantly enhance an empty space in the public realm.
+I also love the Frame Planter.
+A strategic placement of these can instantly enhance an empty space in the public realm.